Skip to navigation menu Skip to content

 • Heart Transplant for Children

 • A heart transplant is a surgery to replace a diseased heart with a healthy one from an organ donor.
-Organ donors are adults or children who have become critically ill, often because because of injury.
-They will not live because of their illness or injury.
+This topic describes the transplant surgery for children and what to expect from it.

 • Helicobacter Pylori in Children